 You look younger

-Botox is useful in reducing the appearance of dynamic wrinkles which form as a result of facial movement like laughing or frowning.
-These are especially common around the forehead, eyes and the lips.
+Botox is useful in reducing the appearance of dynamic wrinkles which form as a result of facial movements like laughing or frowning.
+These are especially common around the forehead, eyes and lips.

 Botox does not need anaesthesia because it’s an injection you only feel a small pinch during the treatment.